Garvit244/Leetcode/README.md

 # Python solution for Leetcode

 Python solution of problems from [LeetCode](https://leetcode.com/).
-The problem set is divided into buckets of 100 for easy underdtanding and scrolling.
+The problem set is divided into buckets of 100 to make solution searching easier.

 ### LeetCode Algorithm